Hear this song and remember

 - Shown Their Work: Despite the inaccuracies (of the premise itself), the musical goes to considerably greater lengths to display accuracy than the film did in several aspects:

-- Russian speakers often noted that the animated film got the nickname for "Anastasia" wrong; it would be "Nastya", not "Anya."* Perhaps in response to this, the musical deliberately uses the correct informal "Dima" for affectionate references to Dmitry.
+- Russian speakers often noted that the animated film got the nickname for "Anastasia" wrong; it would be "Nastya", not "Anya."* Perhaps in response to this, the musical deliberately uses the correct informal "Dima" for affectionate references to Dmitry. ("Anya" may not be short for "Anastasia", but it is Russian diminutive for "Anna", as in Anna Anderson.
+Also, the point is that Anya doesn't remember her name or identity at all, and so Anya is not intended to be short for Anastasia — in the song "In My Dreams", Anya notes that the nurses picked the name for her.)

-- A common criticism of the film was that it ignored the fact that, in reality, the Soviet regime would have been less than pleased to find a surviving member of the tsar's family parading around openly.
+- A common criticism of the film was that it ignored the fact that, in reality, the Soviet regime would have been less than pleased to find a surviving member of the Tsar's family parading around openly.
 The musical hinges one of its main conflicts on this very fact.

 - Although Gleb is a fictional character, his surname, Vaganov, was taken from Stepan Vaganov, one of the real executioners of the Romanov family.
+Though he isn't mentioned by name in the show, he is all but stated to be Gleb's father, as a large part of Gleb's inner conflict is that his father took part in the massacre and was emotionally destroyed by it.

 - Slap-Slap-Kiss: In the final scene, Anya and Dmitry loudly contradict each other, before Anya grabs his suitcase, slams it on the ground, and steps up on it to kiss him.